andreoliwa/nitpick/docs/cli.rst

       Create a [tool.nitpick] section in the configuration file.

     Options:
-      -f, --force  Overwrite the section if it already exists --help       Show this message and exit.
+      -f, --force    Overwrite the section if it already exists -s, --suggest  Suggest styles based on the files in the project root (skipping Git ignored files)
+      --help         Show this message and exit.